JetBrains/kotlin/compiler/build-tools/kotlin-build-tools-api-tests/README.md

 - Don't create one big test suit.
 Consider grouping test classes semantically into test suits.
 Adding a new test suit is as easy as adding an entry to `businessLogicTestSuits` in the [build.gradle.kts](./build.gradle.kts)
 - All test classes should extend [BaseTest](./src/main/kotlin/BaseTest.kt)
+- Set the `@TestMetadata(...)` annotation to provide convenient Intellij IDEA navigation to the test data.
+It does not support navigation to multiple test data locations, thus please put a link to at least one tested module

 The rules specific to compilation tests: